ieb/NmeaApp/README.md

 Do not set #enable-unrestricted-usb as this seems to deny Linux the ability to run any apps that use the display.

 ChromeOS is flaky, mostly because its been so locked down that a lot of things that normally work, dont, especially anything that Google in their wisdom thought no one would need.
 Turns out, not every USB device is a hard disk!

+USB devices can be attached using the crosh shell, probably easier than the UI

+     Ctrl+Alt+T
+     crosh> shell
+     lsusb
+     vmc usb-list termina
+     vmc usb-attach termina 001:009

+Setting the shell does not produce reliable results.
+It is becoming clearer that recent changes in termina/penguin with respects to USB handling have made ChromeOS Linux almost unusable with USB devices.
+It typically takes 2 or 3 reboots to get a good USB device inside the penguin coupled with the fact that the linux image seems to need to be downloaded when updated....... at sea, thats not an option as generally connectivity is limited.

 ## Building